 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-MHT is usually not given to breast cancer survivors because findings from large randomized controlled trials have shown MHT use increases the risk of [2-3]:
+MHT isn't usually given to breast cancer survivors because findings from large randomized controlled trials have shown MHT use increases the risk of [2-3]:

 Learn about the strengths and weaknesses of different types of studies.

 Study selection criteria: Randomized controlled trials.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.